MFathinHalim/MFathinHalim/README.md

 - 🌱 I’m currently learning **NextJS**

-- 👨‍💻 All of my projects are available at [https://www.fathin.my.id](https://www.fathin.my.id)
+- 👨‍💻 All of my projects are available at my [portofolio](https://mfathinhalim.github.io/)

 - 📫 How to reach me **halimfathin7@gmail.com**